TobiasLee/DeftEval2020/README.md

 ## Subtask 1

-Sentence Classification, classify the sentences into 1 (contain a definition) or 0 (does not contain a definition)
+Task of Sentence Classification: classify the sentences into 1 (contain a definition) or 0 (does not contain a definition).

-RoBERTa-base, running script `run_task1.sh`
+For the RoBERTa-large baseline, please run the script of `scripts/run_task1.sh`.

 ### Results